Mich-Dich/C-Logging-Lib/README.md

 void set_buffer_Level(2);

-// To log some information use one of the following macros CS_TRACE("Your message goes here use standart formating: int: %d, string: %s", someInt, someStr) CS_DEBUG("Your message goes here use standart formating: int: %d, string: %s", someInt, someStr) CS_INFO(" Your message goes here use standart formating: int: %d, string: %s", someInt, someStr) CS_WARN(" Your message goes here use standart formating: int: %d, string: %s", someInt, someStr) CS_ERROR("Your message goes here use standart formating: int: %d, string: %s", someInt, someStr) CS_FATAL("Your message goes here use standart formating: int: %d, string: %s", someInt, someStr)
+// To log some information use one of the following macros CS_TRACE("Your message goes here use standard formatting: int: %d, string: %s", someInt, someStr) CS_DEBUG("Your message goes here use standard formatting: int: %d, string: %s", someInt, someStr) CS_INFO(" Your message goes here use standard formatting: int: %d, string: %s", someInt, someStr) CS_WARN(" Your message goes here use standard formatting: int: %d, string: %s", someInt, someStr) CS_ERROR("Your message goes here use standard formatting: int: %d, string: %s", someInt, someStr) CS_FATAL("Your message goes here use standard formatting: int: %d, string: %s", someInt, someStr)

-// Call this to automaticly log function Starts CL_LOG_FUNC_START("")                           // No Args CL_LOG_FUNC_START("start param1: %d", someInt)  // With Args
+// Call this to automatically log function Starts CL_LOG_FUNC_START("")                           // No Args CL_LOG_FUNC_START("start param1: %d", someInt)  // With Args

-// Call this to automaticly log the successfull End of a function CL_LOG_FUNC_END("")                             // No Args CL_LOG_FUNC_END("start param1: %d", someInt)    // With Args
+// Call this to automatically log the successful End of a function CL_LOG_FUNC_END("")                             // No Args CL_LOG_FUNC_END("start param1: %d", someInt)    // With Args

-// Use this vaitation to make check some consition and log diffrent messages CL_VALIDATE(expr, messageSuccess, messageFailure)
+// Use this validation to make check some condition and log different messages CL_VALIDATE(expr, messageSuccess, messageFailure)

 // Use this assert to make sure your condition is true
-// The CL_ASSERT macro inserts a 'return RetVal’ if consition != true CL_ASSERT(expr, messageSuccess, messageFailure, RetVal, ...)
+// The CL_ASSERT macro inserts a 'return RetVal' if condition != true CL_ASSERT(expr, messageSuccess, messageFailure, RetVal, ...)